 Lesson #5: Live in San Francisco, but don’t build for it

 This may seem wise at first because you are getting feedback from really smart people, but you need to take a step back and realize they are probably not your ideal customers.
-Startup people don’t like paying for stuff and they make up a very small portion of the world’s population.
+Startup people don’t like paying for stuff, and they make up a very small portion of the world’s population.

 Lesson #6: It’s never too early to start making money

 When you raise money for the first time, you have less of an urgency to create a revenue stream for your startup.
 When you take on a seed or series A round, you end up spending more time building a product versus getting paying customers.
-On the other hand, if you were using your personal savings to build up your company, you would try to get to break even ASAP.
+On the other hand, if you were using your personal savings to build your company, you would try to break even ASAP.

-It’s been more than a year since our VP of Sales joined the company, and within 6 months of him joining, our revenue started to shoot up and to the right.
+It’s been more than a year since our VP of Sales joined the company, and within six months of him joining, our revenue started to shoot up and to the right.
 It takes a while for anyone, no matter how good they are at sales, to figure out how to sell your product or create a revenue stream from it.

-We should have started the sales process before we even finished creating our product because not only would it have helped bring in money to reduce our burn, but it would allow us to learn from paying customers faster.
+We should have started the sales process before we even finished creating our product because not only would it have helped bring money to reduce our burn, but it would also allow us to learn from paying customers faster.

 Lesson #7: Experienced employees aren’t better than hungry ones

 When your startup has a few million bucks in the bank, you have a lot of flexibility when it comes to hiring.
 Because of this, you will look for the smartest person out there to hire…you know, the person with a ton of experience who has done what you want to do… such as executives.

 What I quickly learned is that although those high paid people did well in their last job, it doesn’t mean they will do well with your company.
 In many cases, they do much better in big corporate environments.
 What they lack is the ability to move fast and do so without relying on others.